mamedshahmaliyev/SLE/README.md

 # SLE
-This java code piece will estimate time needed to solve the System of Linear Equations
+This java code piece estimates time needed to solve the System of Linear Equations